Book Reviews (2011-12) by Joseph M. Sherlock

 It's amazing to read a history book such as this and realize that many of the chronic international irritations of the Eisenhower Era have the same names as today: North Korea, Cuba, China/Taiwan, Russia, Iran, Egypt and Israel/Palestine.
 Ike never used the atomic bomb but he realized the power of the nuclear threat and sent messages to our enemies that he would consider tactical nuclear strikes if warranted.

 The author has included details of the complex relationship between Ike and his vice-president, Richard M. Nixon.
 Eisenhower was ambivalent about Nixon and considered dumping him from the ticket in '56.
 Ike gave him the dirty work to do but not much political support.
 Newton has noted that some theorized that Eisenhower's late and lukewarm endorsement cost Nixon the 1960 election.
-Ike gave Dick the dirty work to do (Nixon's car was pelted with eggs and rocks during a 1959 tour of Latin America, Nixon was forced to put up with Nikita Krushchev's antics during the Kitchen Debate in Moscow) while Eisenhower stayed above the fray but never gave Nixon much political support.
+Ike gave Dick many unpleasant tasks (Nixon's car was pelted with eggs and rocks during a 1959 tour of Latin America, Nixon was forced to put up with Nikita Krushchev's antics during the Kitchen Debate in Moscow) while Eisenhower stayed above the fray.

 It's no secret that Richard Nixon was difficult to like.
 The author reports that Ike's secretary, Ann Whitman, once remarked that Nixon "sometimes seemed like a man who is acting like a nice man rather than being one."

 In his second term, Ike was caught off guard by events that made his Presidency look less competent and confident.
 The Sputnik satellite launch of 1957 caught the administration flatfooted; Eisenhower's support of the embryonic space program had been lukewarm at best.
 The 1958 recession was a bad one and people always blame whoever is in the White House when times get tough.